 Note: The letters I purchased are no longer available but you can get unfinished letters are most craft stores.

 These are so easy to decorate and there is really no wrong way to do it.
-You can paint them, add glitter, paper or washi tape – really the possibilities are endless.
+You can paint them, add glitter, cardstock, or washi tape.
+The possibilities are endless.

-Now, paint the edges of the wooden letters with Martha Stewart multi-surface metallic paint (light gold).
+Now, paint the edges of the wooden letters with Martha Stewart Multi-Surface Metallic Paint in light gold.
 I did two coats of paint.
 The color leaves a very subtle sheen to the edge of the letters.